Abbots Bromley Horn Dance: History

+Robert Plot, who made the first written record of the Abbots Bromley Horn Dance.
+Portrait by Sylvester Harding, 1802.

 In the seventeenth century, the dance was performed in the Christmas period - according to Robert Plot, "on New Year, and Twelfth-day" - but it now takes place on the Monday following the first Sunday after September 4.
 Plot reports that the dancers collected money for church repairs and to support the parish poor.
 In the Tudor period, the use of hobby horses to raise money for the parish at Christmas time seems to have been widespread in the north Midlands.
-Along with Abbots Bromley, it is attested at Stafford and at Culworth in Northamptonshire; a hobby-horse performance at Holme Pierrepoint in Nottinghamshire also probably took place in the winter.
+Along with Abbots Bromley, it is attested at Stafford and at Culworth in Northamptonshire; a hobby-horse performance at Holme Pierrepont in Nottinghamshire also probably took place in the winter.

 The horn dance apparently stopped being performed around the time of the English Civil War, before being re-established in the eighteenth century.
 The Staffordshire antiquarian Richard Wilkes described the dance in his history of the county, suggesting that the tradition had been re-established; his information probably came from around 1725, when he married a woman from Abbots Bromley.
 By the late-19th century, the date of the dance had moved to September; Ronald Hutton argues that this change of date probably happened at the time of the re-establishment of the tradition.
-According to local tradition, the dance has been led by the same family since the eighteenth century.
+Unlike many similar customs, which died out and were revived in the twentieth century, the horn dance has been practiced continuously since the eighteenth century.
+According to local tradition, the dance has been led by the same family throughout this period.

 Event

 Schedule

+The horn dance performed outside Blithfield Hall, 7 September 2026.

 The Horn Dance takes place on Wakes Monday, the day following the first Sunday after 4 September.
 It previously took place at the beginning of January, on New Year and Twelfth Night.

 The dance starts at 8 a.m. at St Nicholas's Church in Abbots Bromley and travels around the parish before returning to the village at the end of the day.
 The first dance is outside the vicarage; the dancers subsequently perform in the marketplace and various houses and farms around the parish.
 About midday they dance at Blithfield Hall and have lunch there.
 Afterwards, the dancers return to the village, with the final dance around 8 p.m.
 In the Victorian period, the dancers went out for several days, visiting nearby towns and villages such as Colton and Rugeley.